 Inside a small shop that sells vegetables, meat, and rice.
 The picture on the left is a money tree, a special tree in Chinese legend that brings money and fortune to people, and is a symbol of affluence, nobility, and luck.
 I can only read the first two characters in the painting which mean money or financial resources.

 This picture is so bad that I’m convinced it’s actually good.
-This was taken at a springtime student performance in the Huangling auditorium.
-There are about 100 students in the freshmen choir which is a new group this year and they are still working out their sound.
-Other performances of the night included a band rocking out to Linkin Park, Yi nationality students singing traditional songs, and poetry readings.
+This was taken at a spring time student performance in the Huangling auditorium.
+There are about 100 students in the freshmen choir which is a new group this year.
+Other performances of the night included a band rocking out to Linkin Park, Yi students singing traditional songs, and poetry readings.
 I did a dance and sang to “Uptown Funk” with the English department.

 Spring is coming.
 Leaves outside of my apartment building.

 Down a busy alley in Zigong.
 One restaurant sign says it has home-style fried vegetables and the other says it has green pepper chicken and green pepper mao cai.